UTexas

 Athletic Activities

-The University is a member of the National Collegiate Athletic Association and the Big Twelve Conference and, in matters involving intercollegiate athletics, is bound by the provisions contained in the constitutions, bylaws, and rules of these organizations.
+The University is a member of the National Collegiate Athletic Association and the Southeastern Conference and, in matters involving intercollegiate athletics, is bound by the provisions contained in the constitutions, bylaws and rules of these organizations.
+The Lois and Richard Folger Athletics Director/Vice President reports to the University president.

-Intercollegiate athletics for men.
-The University has men’s intercollegiate athletic teams in baseball, basketball, cross country, football, golf, swimming and diving, tennis, and indoor and outdoor track and field.
-These sports are administered by the Department of Intercollegiate Athletics for Men, which reports to the president.
+The University has men’s intercollegiate athletics teams in baseball, basketball, cross country, football, golf, swimming and diving, tennis, indoor track and field and outdoor track and field.

-Intercollegiate athletics for women.
-The University has women’s intercollegiate athletic teams in basketball, cross country, golf, rowing, soccer, softball, swimming and diving, tennis, indoor and outdoor track and field, and volleyball.
-These sports are administered by the Department of Intercollegiate Athletics for Women, which reports to the president.
+The University has women’s intercollegiate athletics teams in basketball, beach volleyball, cross country, golf, rowing, soccer, softball, swimming and diving, tennis, indoor track and field, outdoor track and field and volleyball.

-Each council member serves until their successor is appointed, and each member may be reappointed to one or more additional terms.
+Each IAC member serves until a successor is appointed, and each member may be reappointed to one or more additional terms.

 EADA reports.
 The Equity in Athletics Disclosure Act (EADA), an amendment to the 1994 Improving America’s Schools Act, requires certain coeducational institutions of higher education to prepare annually and make available a report on participation rates, financial support, and other information on men’s and women’s intercollegiate athletic programs.